 system (CMS).
 Started in April 2017, this work will take

-two to three months after which the new site will replace
+a few months after which the new site will replace

 the existing site, but retaining the same address.
 Once

 that has happened, further development will take place

 with Neville adding new pages and reorganising some

 of the existing pages.
 I will further develop the history